 Through Education

 The best grounding that you can get into the theory and practice of physiotherapy is to take a degree course.
 The undergraduate pathways include taking a Bachelor of Science degree (BSc), taking an apprenticeship linked to the same, or considering an integrated Master’s degree.
+For those interested in pursuing physiotherapy, such programs can provide a solid foundation and open opportunities within local practices.

 For those already with a related and approved degree, then there are a couple of pre-registration routes, including Master of Science Degree (MSc pre-registration) or Pre-registration Physiotherapy Doctorate.